-It is former Blue Jays outfielder Derek Bell birthday today.
-He turns 54 today.
+It’s former Blue Jays outfielder Derek Bell turns 55 today.

 Bell was a 2nd round draft pick for the Blue Jays in 1987.
 He moved up the Jays system pretty quickly, made it to the Jays in late June of 1991, played a few games, was sent back down, and came back out as a September call-up.
 He hit .143/.314/.143.

-Unfortunately, we had a formidable lineup to break into back in those days.
+Unfortunately, we had a formidable lineup to break into back then.
 Joe Carter, Devon White, Candy Maldonado, and Dave Winfield played DH.
 If we weren’t in ‘win now’ mode, maybe it would have been better to keep Derek over Candy, but things worked out well.

 Near the year of spring training, in 1993, the Jays traded him (and someone named Stoney Briggs) to the Padres for Darrin Jackson, who was older and more established, maybe a little better defensively, to take over the 4th outfielder job.
 I remember not being very impressed with the trade.
 Jackson wasn’t much of a player.
-I thought Bell had much more potential, but the point of getting Jackson wasn’t to get someone to carry us.
+I thought Bell had a lot more potential, but the point of getting Jackson wasn’t to get someone to carry us.
 It was to get someone that wouldn’t cost us games.
-In more than two months, Jackson played 46 games and hit .216/.250/.347.
+Jackson played 46 games in over two months and hit .216/.250/.347.

-The good thing Jackson did for us was to help get Tony Fernandez back.
-The Jays traded Jackson to be Mets to get Tony back to fill the hole at shortstop.
+The good thing Jackson did for us was get Tony Fernandez back.
+The Jays traded Jackson to the Mets to get Tony back to fill the hole at shortstop.
 Fernandez hit .306/.361/.442, played good defense, and we won another World Series.

 Bell?
 He played a couple of seasons with the Padres, and then they traded him to the Astros as part of an 11-player deal.
 He was an Astro for five seasons, then spent a season with the Mets and Pirates to end his career.